uri-chandler/newsflash.js/README.md

 Does the following scenario sound familiar:
 You need to run function `foo()` only if
 1. `bar` has already happened

 2. `baz` has already happened

-If any of these happened without the other - don't trigger `foo()`.
+3. If any of these happened without the other - don't trigger `foo()`.

 If you've ever had to implement this, you probably ended up saving some state-data in a shared scope, or worse - using timers.

 `Newsflash.js` to the rescue!
 No need to manage shared state-date or timers.
-It's as simple as registering an event handler, only for multiple events.
+It's as simple as registering an event handler - for multiple events.

 ---